thedevopsguru1/Create-NFS-server-on-Centos-7/README.md

  ```
  #### Instead of * , you can put servers ip address

- ## Let's makje the local directory to be available for remote hosts:
+ ## Let's make the local directory to be available for remote hosts:
  ```
  sudo exportfs -rav
  ```